Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/axialunar-ledger.md

 - A Ledger Nano S or a Ledger Nano X.
 - The latest firmware installed (at the time of writing this is 1.6.1 on the Nano S, and 1.2.4-5 on the Nano X).
 - Ledger Live is installed and at version 2.19 or newer (see settings -> about to find out if you're up to date).
-- A web browser is installed that you can use to access [AXIASolar-JS Apps][].
+- A web browser is installed that you can use to access [AXIA-JS Apps][].

 ## Installing the Ledger Application